You are here

 Does Trichotillomania lead to other problems?

 During adolescence, which is an especially crucial time for developing self-esteem, body image, comfort with sexuality, and relationships with peers of both sexes, teens may endure ridicule from family, friends, or classmates, in addition to feeling shame over their inability to control the habit.
 Therefore, even a small bald patch can cause devastating problems with development that can last life-long.
-Although many people with trichotillomania get married and carry on with their lives in a normal fashion; there are those who have avoided intimate relationships for fear of having their shameful secret exposed.
+Although many people with trichotillomania get married and carry on with their lives in a "normal" fashion; there are those who avoid intimate relationships for fear of having their shameful secret exposed, leading to the conclusion that the shame associated with this behavior is the greatest debilitating effect of trichotillomania.

 There is no certain cause of trichotillomania, but the current way of looking at trichotillomania is as a medical illness.
 One theory on a biological level is that there is some disruption in the system involving one of the chemical messengers between the nerve cells in parts of the brain.
 There may be also a combination of factors such as a genetic predisposition and an aggravating stress or circumstance; as with many other illnesses.
 Further, trichotillomania could be a symptom caused by different factors in different individuals just as a cough can be produced by a multitude of different medical problems.
 Finding the cause(s) will take more research.

-The two methods of treatment that have been scientifically researched and found to be effective are behavioral therapy and medications.
+The two methods of treatment that have been scientifically researched and found to be effective are behavioral therapy and medications, which are generally used in combination.

 - Therapy.
 In behavioral therapy, people learn a structured method of keeping track of the symptoms and associated behaviors, increasing awareness of pulling, substituting incompatible behaviors and several other techniques aimed at reversing the “habit” of pulling.